Last reviewed April 28, 20268 min read

 Choose Kaelio when:

-Kaelio is built for environments where security is non-negotiable.
+Kaelio is built for environments where security and definition consistency are non-negotiable.
 It inherits permissions from your existing warehouse RBAC, generates queries that respect row-level and column-level policies, and maintains audit trails.

 Metabase may be sufficient when: